Blubell26/giuliapacciotti.com/_posts/2026-07-08-the-body-was-never-the-enemy.md

 ## Trust is not the same as neglect

 There is an easy version of this that just says *don’t take care of yourself, let go.* That’s not it either.
 Neglect is its own kind of fear.
-There are so many forms fear dresses up, and I’m not going to list them here.
+And there pare so many forms fear dresses up, I’m not going to list them here.

 So, the alternative to hypervigilance isn’t carelessness.
 It’s relationship.
 When the nervous system is actually working properly you have answers you cannot access to if it doesn't.
 It’s trusting the body to tell you the truth about everything.
 It’s resting because tired is normal procedure.
 It’s letting your body change as you age instead of treating every wrinkle and slowdown as a battle to be won.
 There is a version of caring for a body that comes from love, and a version that comes from fear, and from the outside they can look almost identical.
 Of course the difference is huge.